johnrm174/model-railway-signalling/PUBLIC_API.md

       dcc_debug_mode:bool - Set to 'True' to log the CBUS commands being sent to the Pi-SPROG returns True - if communications with the Pi-Sprog have been established (otherwise False)

+service_mode_read_cv - Queries a CV in direct bit mode and waits for response
+                      (events are only sent if the track power is currently switched on) (request times out after 5 secs if the request was unsuccessful) Mandatory Parameters:
+      cv:int - The CV (Configuration Variable) to be queried returns the current value of the CV if a response is received returns None - if the request fails or the request times out

 service_mode_write_cv - programmes a CV in direct bit mode and waits for response
                       (events are only sent if the track power is currently switched on) (request times out after 5 secs if the request was unsuccessful)